The Consular Section of the U.S. Embassy in Bogota provides specific services to Lawful Permanent Residents.

 - Can the I-131A fee paid to USCIS be refunded?
 An I-131A fee will only be refunded in the event of U.S. government error.
 USCIS will not process a refund if an applicant later determines that a LPR boarding foil was unnecessary.
 Please contact the relevant USCIS Field Office for more information.

 - What evidence can LPRs present at an airport, rather than applying for a boarding foil?
-To enter the U.S., a LPR may present at least one of the following items in place of a boarding foil:
+To enter the U.S., an LPR may present one of the following items in place of a boarding foil:

 - An expired Permanent Resident Card with a 10-year expiration date,

 - A valid Permanent Resident Card (with a two-year validity), and a Form I-797, Notice of Action, indicating that status is extended,